Code-Institute-Submissions/fergalquinn77-project3/README.md

 ![Grid Display](docs/images/grid_display.jpg)

 * The game starts with by the user entering the co-ordinates of where they want to drop the first bomb.
-There are various checks on the inputted co-ordinates like whether the row is a [letter and colum is a number](docs/images/invalid_entry.jpg).
+There are various checks on the inputted co-ordinates like whether the row is a [letter and column is a number](docs/images/invalid_entry.jpg).
 It also checks whether a bomb has been thrown at that co-ordinate before and [prompts user for another position](docs/images/already_thrown_a_bomb.JPG) if it has.

 * If the user [hits a ship](docs/images/ship_hit.jpg), a message is displayed and the co-ordinate is marked with an 'X' in red font.
 If the user [misses a ship](docs/images/missed-ship.jpg), a message is displayed and the co-ordinate is marked with an '#' in yellow font.